 Every multinational enterprise must ensure legal compliance and achieve labour market competitiveness in the countries where they operate – or plan to operate – and cannot afford to rely entirely upon local advice.
 This is especially true in the field of employment.
-The Federation of International Employers (FedEE Global) offers its corporate members:
+The Federation of International Employers (FedEE) offers its corporate members:

 Case Study 1: Reliability of data